pnorbert/adiosvm/README.txt

    $ perl chaos_build.pl -c build_config.adiosVM

-   Type anon for both username and password if requested at svn checkout commands.
+   Enter 'anon' for both username and password if requested at svn checkout commands.
+   Enter 'adios' for a question like "Password for 'default' GNOME keyring:"

    In ~/.bashrc, add to LD_LIBRARY_PATH "/opt/chaos/lib"